-A long, long time ago, in a time known as “the 2000s,” marketers were obsessed with casting these super-wide nets in the hopes of pulling in as many leads as possible.
+A long, long time ago, in a time known as “the 2000s,” marketers focused on casting super-wide nets in the hopes of pulling in as many leads as possible.

 Blogs became content farms, covering topics that were meant to attract anyone and everyone.
 As far as marketers were concerned, the more traffic they could send to their sites, the better.

 Their underlying philosophy at the time: Get enough fish into the net, and you were bound to have a few keepers in there somewhere.
 Keep your fingers crossed! 🤞

 Over the years, however, an alternative philosophy began to develop, one that isn’t as much a net as a spear — account-based marketing.

 In this blog, we’ll cover everything you need to know about account-based marketing, including: